CLUBB-SILHS: A parameterization of subgrid variability in the atmosphere: CLUBB user license agreement

 5. You may not use CLUBB for commercial purposes unless you receive permission from Vincent Larson.

 6. You may not re-license all or any part of CLUBB.

 7. CLUBB is provided "as is" and without warranty.

 We hope that CLUBB will develop into a community resource.
 We encourage users to contribute their CLUBB modifications or extensions to the CLUBB development group.
 We will then consider them for inclusion in CLUBB.
-Such contributions will benefit all CLUBB users.
-We would be pleased to acknowledge contributors and list their CLUBB-related papers on our "About CLUBB" webpage (http://clubb.larson-group.com/about.php) for those contributors who so desire.
+We would be pleased to acknowledge contributors and list their CLUBB-related papers on our \href{https://carson.math.uwm.edu/larson-group/clubb_site/about.html}{"About CLUBB"} webpage for those contributors who so desire.

 Thanks so much and best wishes for your research!

 The CLUBB Development Group \rmfamily